What new mothers should be eating after giving birth? A wholesome blend of easy recipes that are delicious and the best postpartum meals for recovery.

-- Chopped jalapeno peppers are completely optional but it definitely enhance the overall flavor.
+- Chopped jalapeno peppers are optional, but they enhance the overall flavor.

 - Salt and black pepper to taste

-Saute chopped onions in oil, add ginger and garlic paste.
+Saute chopped onions in oil, and add ginger and garlic paste.

 Garnish with cilantro and jalapeno peppers.

-Nevertheless, you can also use it as a tortilla taco filling, pizza topping.
+Nevertheless, you can also use it as a tortilla taco filling or pizza topping.

 Grab an uncooked cheese pizza from a local grocery store.
-Top to with minced chicken and beef and some more veggies and extra cheese, bake and enjoy delicious homemade meat lover pizza.
+Top it with minced chicken and beef and some more veggies and extra cheese, bake and enjoy delicious homemade meat lover pizza.

 This minced meat recipe freezes quite well.
 Just make this ahead of time.
 Save it in a ziplock bag.
 Thaw and warm it up in the microwave or in a pan.
 Use it the way you prefer. add veggies to enjoy with bread or rice.
 Make lasagna or meaty pasta with your favorite sauce.

 Add your favorite veggies to the minced meat.
 You can use frozen make-a-head mined meat for the recipe.
-Just on one particular day add your favorite veggies and the dinner is ready for the whole family.
+Add your favorite veggies on one particular day, and the dinner is ready for the whole family.